Tools & Technology

 - Enterprise reporting — cross-portfolio dashboards, executive reporting, and integration into broader company analytics

-- Marketing automation connectivity — links to email platforms, paid media, and campaign tracking at the organisation level
+- Marketing automation connectivity — links to email platforms, paid media, and campaign tracking

 Where the gap appears: Salesforce is designed around the B2B concept of Accounts, Contacts, and Opportunities — not around a buyer who is simultaneously managing finance approval, deciding between two floor plans, and waiting for their current lease to expire.
-Configuring Salesforce to understand OTP stages, settlement dates, and readiness signals typically requires significant custom development.
-The contact is in Salesforce; the daily pipeline context usually isn't.

 Real Estate Viewers: the day-to-day pipeline layer